A Seafood Lover’s Delight:

-We arrive at the fish market late on a Saturday afternoon and most of the stalls have shut.
+We arrived at the fish market late on a Saturday afternoon and most of the stalls have shut for the day.
 In the peak summer months of June, July and August, the Bergen Fish Market is open from 07:00 to 19:00 whereas for the rest of the year it opens from 07:00 to 16:00.

-We are lucky that fish stalls are still operating this late in the afternoon and there are plenty of smoked fish, jars of all kinds of pickled seafood and packets of frozen seafood as well.
-Even with only a small portion of the fish market open, you can see that seafood is plentiful here and the produce is really fresh.
+We were lucky that fish stalls were still operating this late in the afternoon and there was plenty of smoked fish, jars of all kinds of pickled seafood and packets of frozen seafood as well.
+Even with only a small portion of the fish market opened, it is obvious that seafood is plentiful here and the produce is really fresh.

-I admire the delicious-looking smoked fish steaks and the stall holder hands me some to try.
-They are delicious and not expensive at all.
+I admired the delicious-looking smoked fish steaks and the stall holder handed me some to try.
+They were delicious and not expensive at all.
 If we could take food home, I’d certainly be buying supplies from here.